Refined Sugar-Free Dairy Free Fudge couldn’t be any easier or more delicious! Now made completely sugar free with a few adaptions from the original!

 UPDATE: As of October 2013: I have recently found a sugar-free chocolate chip made with stevia by the brand Lily’s.
 Tastes great, melts wonderfully!
 Nutrition info reflects using these sugar-free chips.

-- 2 teaspoons stevia in liquid form or ¼ c. raw honey
+- 2 teaspoons liquid stevia or 1/4 c. raw honey

 - a dash of salt

 Stir coconut milk, chocolate chips, vanilla, stevia (or honey) and salt in a small 3 or 4 quart crock pot.

 Uncover, turn off and let sit (no stirring please) for one more hour.

 Stir well for 5 -10 minutes until smooth.